 We assume you already have PHP installed on your system.
 You must have PHP pear package installed on your system.

 Now, execute commands to enable Redis PHP extension on your CentOS server.

 After that execute a command to verify Redis PHP extension is enabled:

 Redis server has been installed on your system along with the PHP extension.

 Step 4 – Configure Redis as a Cache Server

-Update the following values in Redis configuration file according to your requirement.
-You can increase max memory limit as per available on your server.
+Update the following values in the Redis configuration file according to your requirement.
+You can increase the max memory limit as per available on your server.

 maxmemory 256mb maxmemory-policy allkeys-lru